 Random Forest is one of the most popular ensemble methods.
 It builds several decision trees and merges their predictions, either by averaging or majority voting, to arrive at the final result.

 By combining multiple trees, Random Forest reduces the likelihood of overfitting, which is common with individual decision trees.
+As a result, it delivers more reliable predictions on both training and datasets.

 from sklearn.ensemble import RandomForestClassifier